georgemao/serverlesss-demos/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Overview
-This project demostrates a reference design for various a Serverless web application.
+This project demostrates a reference design for a Serverless web applications.
 The design uses the following implementations:

 ### Front End deployed to S3.
 Served via CloudFront
 - ReactJS: UI/UX